Harmful foods for dogs

 - Grapes and raisins

 Cheese is a treat for dogs without lactose intolerance.
-They particularly like to eat hard cheese.
+They especially enjoy hard cheese.

-Dogs also like bananas.
-However, due to their high potassium content, they should not be fed daily.
+Dogs also enjoy bananas.
+However, due to their high potassium content, they should not be fed to them daily.

-Conclusion - reduce the risk of poisoning in dogs
+Conclusion - Reducing the risk of poisoning in dogs

-The best protection against poisoning is to pay close attention to the dog's diet.
-The animal should learn not to eat anything straight from the table.
-Visitors should be informed about which foods are healthy and which are not.
-Foods that are incompatible with the dog must be stored in such a way that the dog cannot reach them.
-In addition, all poisonous plants should be removed from the home and garden.
+The best protection against poisoning is to pay close attention to your dog's diet.
+The animal should learn not to eat food directly from the table.
+Visitors should be informed about which foods are safe for your dog and which are not.
+Foods that are not suitable for your dog must be stored out of its reach.
+Furthermore, all poisonous plants should be removed from the house and garden.